modcloth/ruby-style-guide/README.md

 ## Misc

 * Write `ruby -w` safe code.
-* Avoid hashes as optional parameters.
-Does the method do too much?
 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
+* Avoid classes longer than 300 LOC.
+Ideally, restrict them to 100 LOC.
 * Avoid parameter lists longer than three or four parameters.
 * If you really need "global" methods, add them to Kernel and make them private.